shady2k/ioBroker.state-mapping/README.md

 ## Active rules
 On Active rules page you can see all objects with rules, add new object, edit and delete it.
+Min - if value is lower than it, new value will be ignored Max - if value is grater than it, new value will be ignored Deviation - if value differ from old value more than it, new value will be ignored Old state - state before mapping
+New state - state after mapping, it will be passed to destination object

 # Configure your objects
 Click settings on your object and check enable.
 In rule field you can enter name of mapping rule, that you created before.
 If value is number, you can set correction.
 For example, if you set -1, your value will be decrease by 1 each state update.